LakshyaSharma207/Cloud-Kitchen-Bakery/README.md

   inside project folder install firebase-tools and then `firebase login` with your credentials

-  My Project uses tailwindcss so don't forget to install that in client as well.
+  My Project uses tailwindcss so don't forget to install that as well.

 Once the above steps are over -